rowant1990/styleGuide/styleGuide2.md

     NSNumber *shouldUseLiterals = [NSNumber numberWithBool:YES];
     NSNumber *buildingZIPCode = [NSNumber numberWithInteger:10018];

-Literals should also be used when getting information out of dictoanry and arrays.
+Literals should also be used for getting information out of dictionaries and arrays.

-*For example:**
+**For example:**

     NSString *name = self.names[2];